vygrr/ISL-Gesture-Recognition-Static-and-Dynamic/dynamic/README.md

 **Tips**
 - Set `--amp` for mixed‑precision on CUDA.
 - Use `--resume` (`train.py` auto‑resumes from `ckpt_last.pt` if present).
-- Left‑handed signers at inference: `--flip` to mirror.
+- Left‑handed signers at inference: try `--flip` to mirror.